-The COM320's current vocabulary list can be retrieved from the modem.
-You will need a USB cable, the Device Configuration Utility or terminal program, a +12 volt power supply, and the COM320 drivers installed on your computer as described in the section entitled COM320 driver installation instructions.
+In the case when you are unsure of the COM320's current vocabulary, a list of words can be retrieved from the modem.
+You will need a USB cable, the Device Configuration Utility or terminal program, a +12 volt power supply and the COM320 drivers installed on your computer as described in the section entitled COM320 driver installation instructions.